How to Install a Kitchen Exhaust and Vent

 Step 3 - Insert Your Vent Pipe

-It is better to go slow and be careful then to go to fast and risk an issue occuring.
+It is better to go slow and be careful than to go too fast and risk an issue occurring.

 Step 4 - Attach a Duct Elbow